ankitrgadiya/ankitrgadiya.github.io/README.md

 ## My website
-This repository is for my [website](https://ankitrgadiya.in).
+This repository contains code of my [website](https://ankitrgadiya.in).

-A very simple and light weight webpage.